-Manu is an alumnus of Fergusson College, Pune, and King’s College London.
+Manu is an alumnus of Fergusson College, Pune, and is currently enrolled as a PhD candidate at King’s College London.

 Follow him on Twitter @UnamPillai